 Felony Battery under Florida Statute 784.041(1)

-Felony battery in the state of Florida under statute 784.041(1) is defined as willfully or intentionally striking or touching another person without their consent or against their will.
+Felony battery in the state of Florida is defined under statute 784.041(1) as willfully or intentionally striking or touching another person without their consent or against their will.
 The action will have caused permanent disability, permanent disfigurement, or other great bodily harm.
 Misdemeanor battery and aggravated battery differ in regards to the degree of harm inflicted on the victim.

 If facing these charges, you need a criminal defense attorney to plead your defense of insufficient intent, self-defense, consent, or lack of knowledge related to the victim's condition.
 In defense of felony battery, you and your attorney can argue the contact was consensual, an apparent act of self-defense was necessary or other consent examples.